benmanns/kafka-websocket-producer/README.md

-# kafka-websocket-consumer
+# kafka-websocket-producer
-Consumes from Kafka and writes data to an HTML5 websocket connection.
+Consumes from a websocket and writes data to STDOUT.
+Pipe to [kafkacat](https://github.com/edenhill/kafkacat) to send to your Kafka cluster.